haivuw/react-router-infer/docs/modules.md

 const { search, setSearch, isInvalidRoute } = useSearch({
     // the absolute path this hook is called under.
     from: '/dashboard',
+    // whether to throw an error if the route is not rendered.
+    // default = true
+    throwOnInvalidRoute: false,
   })

-  // search/setSearch can be undefined if `/dashboard` is not rendered.
-You need to handle that possibility. if (isInvalidRoute)
+  // if `throwOnInvalidRoute` is false, you have to handle the case. if (isInvalidRoute) throw YOUR_ERROR
-    throw new Error('useParams is called outside of "/has-search-params"')

   // search/setSearch is safe to use after the check. setSearch(
     // new search state
     { page: search.page + 1 },
-    // RR's NavigateOptions
+    // react-router's NavigateOptions
     {
       replace: true,
     },